epi2me-labs/wf-transcriptomes/README.md

 - Optional reference annotation in GFF2/3 format

-**Example execution of a workflow for reference-based transcript assembly** This uses a synthetic SIRV dataset so we need to tell minimap2 about the non-canonical spplice junctions with --minimap2_opts '-uf --splice-flank=no'
+**Example execution of a workflow for reference-based transcript assembly** This uses a synthetic SIRV dataset, so we need to tell minimap2 about the non-canonical splice junctions with --minimap2_opts '-uf --splice-flank=no'
 ```
 OUTPUT=~/output;